 Set boundaries for yourself and respect the boundaries of others.
 It's often a good idea to pre-decide what your limits and expectations are, be clear about these before meeting up.
 It is okay to change your mind also, don't ever feel obligated to go through with something that you don't want to.
 Respect is a two-way street, be sure to treat others in the same way.

-When arranging sex online be in charge of your own health and be mindful of others both in terms of their health and their feelings.
-Apps and online are great, don’t ruin them by being an online dick.
+When arranging sex online be in charge of your own health and be mindful of others, both their health and their feelings.
+Apps and websites are great, don’t ruin them by being an online dick.

 Self referral